Vaccine Information for the Public

 COVID-19 Vaccine: What do you need to know?

-COVID -19 vaccinations can help protect you from getting COVID-19.
-The vaccines help by making your body to create an immune response without having to experience sickness and without being contagious to others.
-As vaccines become more available, here are a few things you need to know.
+COVID-19 vaccinations can help protect you from getting COVID-19.
+The vaccines help by making your body create an immune response without having to experience sickness and without being contagious to others.
+If the vaccine you get has two doses, it is very important to return for your second dose to get the best protection.

 COVID-19 Vaccine Safety